 The management accountant can make major contributions to moving the organization from silo risk management (or no meaningful risk management process at all) to an integrated and holistic approach.
-In the migration from a counter of wealth to assisting in the creation of wealth (i.e., independent strategic business partner), the management accountant in the "new" era of the finance organization is increasingly being asked to serve on, if not lead, cross-functional teams to implement critical enterprise-wide initiatives.
+In the "new" era of the finance organization, in the migration from a counter of wealth to assisting in the creation of wealth (i.e., independent strategic business partner), the management accountant is increasingly being asked to serve on, if not lead, cross-functional teams to implement critical enterprise-wide initiatives.
 ERM provides a wealth of opportunities for the management accountant to help implement a disciplined, systematic process to maximize the value of the enterprise.
 Some specific activities where the skills and competencies of the management accounting professional can be useful in ERM implementation include:

-- Serve as a champion for ERM, supporting the change from risk management in silos to ERM; - Help to resolve conflict between supporters of ERM and traditional risk management approaches; - Educate others in the organization of the ERM process; - Provide expertise to operational management on the organization's ERM framework and process; - Serve on cross-functional and diverse ERM committees; - Assist executive and operational management in analyzing and quantifying the organization's risk appetite and risk tolerances for individual units; - Assist in implementing ERM within the finance function; - Provide information to operational management to assist in risk identification; - Perform benchmarking studies for use in risk identification; - · Gather best practice information on ERM; - Assist in quantifying impact and likelihood of individual risk on risk maps; - Assist in identifying and estimating costs and benefits of various risk mitigation alternatives, and coach management in responding to risks; - Design reports to monitor risks and develop financial and nonfinancial metrics to evaluate the effectiveness of risk mitigation (treatment) actions; - Advise management on integrating ERM with the balanced scorecard and budgeting process; - · Participate in development of business continuity

-(crisis management) plans;

-- Advise on risk disclosures in the SEC Form 10-K and the annual report; - Serve as a champion for strong corporate governance incorporating ERM; and - Coach management on the value of extending SOX 404 compliance to encompass ERM, including business process owners and other operational functions conducting a holistic assessment of risks impacting achievement of their business objectives.
+- Serve as a champion for ERM, supporting the change from risk management in silos to ERM; - Help to resolve conflict between supporters of ERM and traditional risk management approaches; - Educate others in the organization of the ERM process; - Provide expertise to operational management on the organization's ERM framework and process; - Serve on cross-functional and diverse ERM committees; - Assist executive and operational management in analyzing and quantifying the organization's risk appetite and risk tolerances for individual units; - Assist in implementing ERM within the finance function; - Provide information to operational management to assist in risk identification; - Perform benchmarking studies for use in risk identification; - Gather best practice information on ERM; - Assist in quantifying impact and likelihood of individual risk on risk maps; - Assist in identifying and estimating costs and benefits of various risk mitigation alternatives, and coach management in responding to risks; - Design reports to monitor risks and develop financial and nonfinancial metrics to evaluate the effectiveness of risk mitigation (treatment) actions; - Advise management on integrating ERM with the balanced scorecard (BSC) and budgeting process; - Participate in development of business continuity (crisis management) plans; - Advise on risk disclosures in the U.S. Securities & Exchange Commission (SEC) Form 10-K and the annual report; - Serve as a champion for strong corporate governance incorporating ERM; - Coach management on the value of extending SOX 404 compliance to encompass ERM, including business process owners and other operational functions conducting a holistic assessment of risks impacting achievement of their business objectives; - Help the organization see the disruptive risks facing the company and how they are linked to the business model;